 6. Make the most of your employee benefits

 COVID-19 shaped our new take on work, and employers want to continue to support their workforce through it all.
-Your employer is likely well-versed in the need for flexibility in your work arrangements by now.
+Your employer should be well-versed in the need for flexibility in your work arrangements by now.

 Look into other employee benefits that can support your continued well-being, as well.
 Do your benefits include an Employee Assistance Program?
 This can give you access to mental health-care services, like e-therapy or virtual counselling.